mjumma77/dataviz_final_project/README.md

           - High-value Houses Plot: a Plot of the top 25% pf the houses in the set
           - Lower-value Houses: a plot of the lower 25% of the houses
           - Old Houses: a plot of the oldest houses in the set

+Final note: Because the last visualization is a dashboard, it will be created in a separate markdown file.

 **Sample data visualization:**